-Open UFT and load the Java Add-in and the custom toolkit support.
+Open UFT One and load the Java Add-in and the custom toolkit support.

-Open UFT.
+Open UFT One.
 The Add-in Manager dialog box displays Javaboutique as a child of the Java Add-in in the list of available add-ins.
-(If the Add-in Manager dialog box does not open, see the Micro Focus Unified Functional Testing Add-ins Guide for instructions.)
+(If the Add-in Manager dialog box does not open, see the UFT One Help Center for instructions.)

 Test the new custom support.

 Repeat the steps in Planning Support for the AllLights Control to perform the following:

 Run the application.
 (UFT One establishes its connection with an application when the application opens.
 Therefore, you must close the SampleApp application, and run it again.)

 View the AllLights control with the UFT One Object Spy.